Monday, November 18, 2024

 What's on my sewing machine: Still its dust cover.

-What's on my iPad/iPhone: Started listening to Dean Koontz's new book, The Forest of Lost Souls.
-Also reading a physical book, In the Shelter of Each Other by Milree Latimer.
+What's on my iPad/iPhone: Still listening to Dean Koontz's new book, The Forest of Lost Souls.
+Also still reading a physical book, In the Shelter of Each Other by Milree Latimer.
 Not very far into either yet.

 Where are my books: The stories in each book first appeared in the blog and they are reproduced with a few changes.